matipojo/baafucha/README.md

 ## Building from Source

-To create a standalone executable for Windows:
+To create a standalone executable for Windows or MacOS:

 1. Ensure you have PyInstaller installed: